gerritgr/LumPy/README.md

 conda activate lumpy
 ```

 (There still seems to be an issue with the plotting.
-See (https://gist.github.com/gerritgr/d2bff76485d208ae912922b960b3efe5) on how the remove the problematic line.  )
+See (https://gist.github.com/gerritgr/d2bff76485d208ae912922b960b3efe5) on how to remove the problematic line.  )

 ## Example Usage
 -----------------